videoearn/videoearner/README.md

 ## Prerequisites:
 You will need to have linux OS along with docker installed.

+For Windows users, paid version of chrome extension is available.
+Please find the link [here](http://tinyurl.com/yckhaf3d)

 ## Download and run the script
 Run the following commands
 ```